am4zzing/Netskope/README.md

   - MacOS: python3 import_categories.py
   - Windows OS: py import_categories.py

-Be careful, it's a Python v3 script.
-Upgrade your Python interpreter to this version.
-The script needs special commands such as "wget", "json" or "requests".
-You have to install all of them.

 7. Add the new lists to a custom category

 Once the script ending successfuly, you will have to create a custom category on your Netskope tenant.